-With over 25 years experience as a free-lance landscaper, I've learned a thing or two about mulch.
-I'm also one of those Master Gardeners that has to try just about everything new that comes out on the market at least once.
-Okay, maybe 2 or 3 times, before I give it a glowing thumbs up or a resounding thumbs down.
-As with many other things in the retail market, some advertising claims are REALLY pushing the envelope a little too far, some are downright false.
-I think its important to share my findings with the gardening public because it can not only save you a lot of time and money, but a lot of aggravation and disappointment.
+With over 25 years of experience as a freelance landscaper, I've learned a thing or two about mulch.
+I'm also one of those Master Gardeners that has to try just about everything new that comes out on the market at least once—okay, maybe 2 or 3 times—and then give it a glowing thumbs-up or a resounding thumbs-down.
+As with many other things in the retail market, some advertising claims are really pushing the envelope a little too far, and some are downright false.
+I think it's important to share my findings with the gardening public, because it can not only save you a lot of time and money, but also a lot of aggravation and disappointment.
 Here are a few facts that might surprise you...

 Even though I was skeptical, last season I purchased a dozen bags of a well-known brand of mulch with a weed preventer additive for one bed in particular.
 As crazy as it sounds, just out of a skeptical gardener's curiosity, I dumped one bag of this mulch on a tarp and sifted and sorted through it very carefully by hand to find each and every granule of weed preventer.

 There was only approximately 1 tablespoon of granules in the entire bag.
 Determined to see if this was the 'norm', I repeated the time-consuming process on the next bag and the next and the next until I had sifted and sorted each bag of mulch for granules of weed preventer.
 It was the same for all 12 bags, about one tablespoon of weed preventer granules.

 Considering that the same weed preventer sold separately recommends sprinkling 1 ounce per 10 square feet, the one tablespoon of granules in a bag of mulch is half as much as it should be.
 Good thing mulch is a natural weed preventer to begin with.
 I'd rather buy my weed preventer separately and put as much down as is directed on the package and know where it's going.
 Mulch with a weed preventer additive gets a resounding thumbs-down from this gardener.